paleobot/pbot-dev/Field definitions/Person Node fields.md

-# User-entry fields for Person Nodes
+# User-entry fields for Person Nodes + Registration Information

 ## Structure of the info in this doc:
 Because thinking through Person Nodes also required us to think through User Registration information, this document includes sections for each of these.
 Person Nodes include both users and authors, so the amount of information to create a person node will be minimal (remember, long deceased authors).
 More information will be required for user registration, though.
 When a user registers, a person node will automatically be created, or updated.